windborne/grapher/readme.md

 **series** (required)
 This sets the data for the graph and is the only property that is truly required.
-See "Passing in Data" section for more details.
+See "Series" section for more details.

 **webgl**
 If true, will render with WebGL rather than a 2D context.